M-Bahy/veloparser/README.md

 Veloparser is a simple application which does following:

-- Supports just Velodyne VLP16 and VPL32C.
+- Supports just Velodyne lidars VLP16 (recommended) and VPL32C.
 - Takes a pcap file recorded by Velodyne lidar as input.
 - Extracts all Frames from the pcap file.
 - Saves both data-frames and position-frames.